RealgarsZhang/video_pose_sp/pipelines/README_pipelines.txt

 4. Copy the semantic parsing generated from 2 to pipelines/sp_out.
 Run process_sp_out.py to process the sp_out folder, and generate the two example.txt files required by Sijie's model.
 The processed semantic parsing is in the pipelines/parsing directory.

 5. Put the semantic parsing in pipelines/parsing, the jpg images in pipelines/process_out, the keypoints.csv in pytorch-openpose , and the two example.txt files to appropriate directory in Sijie's repo.
-Then run the model.
+Then run the model.The output image are put in gan_out.

 OTHER INFO:
 1. All filenames, directory names are hardcoded at the beginning of .py files.
 Check the .py files for more info.
 2. visualize_sp.py is to visualize a semantic parsing.
 Mainly for debugging.
+3. To put frame images into a .gif, use the code in ../make_video.